spiceai/quickstarts/kubernetes/README.md

 EOF
 ```

-**Step 7.** Update the Spice.ai deployment with the new configuration:
+**Step 7.** Update the Spice deployment with the new configuration:

 ```bash
 helm upgrade spiceai spiceai/spiceai -f values.yaml